Updated March 14, 2023

 Below is the list of file transfer commands

-- RETR: This command is used by the client to retrieve files from the server.
+- RETR: The client uses this command to retrieve files from the server.

-- STOR: This command is used by the client to stores files to the server.
+- STOR: The client uses this command to stores files on the server.

 - APPE: It is similar to the STOR command, but if the file exists, then data must be appended to it.